Exclusive: Brazil seeks to curb Mexico auto exports

 “What we say is that it needs to start on the basis of trade flows today, and that we can establish mechanisms to avoid a sudden increase in exports,” the official said.

-In 2011, Mexican auto exports to Brazil hit $2.4 billion, the official noted.
-This was a jump of about 70 percent from the previous year, when exports were just shy of $1.4 billion.
+In 2011 Mexican auto exports to Brazil hit $2.4 billion, the official noted.
+This was a jump of some 70 percent from the previous year, when exports were just shy of $1.4 billion.

 Brazil also said in its letter to Mexican Foreign Minister Patricia Espinosa and Economy Minister Bruno Ferrari that Mexico should liberalize trade on heavy vehicles, a move that could favor Brazilian exports to Mexico.

-According to Brazilian figures, automotive trade between the two nations resulted in a $1.7 billion deficit for Brazil in 2011, more than double the previous year‘s.
+According to Brazilian figures, automotive trade between the two nations resulted in a $1.7 billion deficit for Brazil in 2011, more than double the previous year.

-Brazil’s letter said the two sides had agreed to define the terms of the revised deal by Friday.
+Brazil said in its letter that the two sides had agreed to define the terms of the revised deal by Friday.
 This detail prompted an angry response from the Mexican official.

 “Trying to negotiate by letter and peremptorily fixing a date doesn’t show great willingness to negotiate and reach a deal,” the official said, adding that the two sides needed to get together and discuss things face to face.